Bologna, Italy – Beauty Without the Beastly Crowds

 And Bologna is truly a beautiful city.
 Medieval porticoes cover almost every sidewalk in the historic center, and around every corner is another lush park or pretty square.
-To decide what to see in Bologna during my short four-day stay, I turned to the website Bologna Uncovered, which is dedicated to the Emilia-Romagna region, of which Bologna is the capital.
-The site is a labor of love by native Bolognese Silvia Donati, who spent five years in Los Angeles organizing trips to Italy for American travelers and earning a degree in journalism before returning to Bologna.
-These days, she promotes her hometown to lovers of Italy with articles like the one I found so helpful, “What to See In (and Around) Bologna in One/Two/Three Days.”
+To choose between the many things to do in Bologna during my short four-day stay, I turned to the website Bologna Uncovered, which is dedicated to the Emilia-Romagna region, of which Bologna is the capital.
+The site is a labor of love by native Bolognese Silvia Donati, who spent five years in Los Angeles organizing trips to Italy for American travelers and earning a degree in journalism before returning to her hometown.
+These days, she promotes Bologna to lovers of Italy.
 Not only did she provide valuable advice, when I emailed her to say I was in town, she kindly agreed to meet me for coffee on my very first morning in the city.
 Yet another example of Bolognese hospitality!

 Allora, armed with Silvia’s recommendations, I set out to discover Bologna.
 I returned to Piazza Maggiore and stepped inside Basilica of San Petronio, an immense, unfinished hulk of a building that was never intended to be a church.
 I averted my eyes while passing all the designer shops along the Pavaglione, a charming brick-paved lane that runs alongside the Basilica (there is no room in my tiny suitcase for any more clothes, designer or otherwise).
 Behind the church I found an elevator that whisked me up to the top of a church tower for a spectacular view over Bologna.